Parallel approximation of min-max problems

-This algorithm can be used to find near-optimal strategies for a new class of competitive two-player games that are moderated by a referee and obey the following protocol. \begin{enumerateroman} \item The referee exchanges several messages only with Alice. \item After processing this interaction with Alice, the referee exchanges several additional messages only with Bob.
-After further processing, the referee declares a winner. \end{enumerateroman} Indeed, our algorithm applies even to \emph{quantum} games, in which the referee and players are free to exchange and process quantum information.
-Due to the similarity with the oft-studied interactive proof model of computation, games of this form shall be called \emph{double interactive proofs}: the referee in such a game executes a standard interactive proof with Alice followed by a second interactive proof with Bob.
-(This protocol is depicted in Figure \ref{fig:dqip} on page \pageref{fig:dqip}.
-See Sections \ref{sec:DQIP} and \ref{sec:extensions:search} for further detail.)
+The completeness and soundness parameters $c,s$ need not be fixed constants, but may instead vary as a function of the input length $|x|$.
+If these parameters are not specified then it is assumed that $L$ admits an interactive proof with competing provers for some choice of $c(|x|),s(|x|)$ for which there exists a polynomial-bounded function $p(|x|)$ such that $c-s\geq 1/p$.
+The complexity class $\cls{RG}$ consists of all decision problems that admit interactive proofs with competing provers.
+(The acronym $\cls{RG}$ stands for ``refereed games,'' a term inspired by the field of game theory).

-If the referee is specified succinctly by circuits rather than in explicit matrix form then our parallel algorithm can be used to find near-optimal strategies in polynomial space (via the relation $\cls{NC(poly)}=\cls{PSPACE}$~\cite{Borodin77}).
-This algorithm is optimal in that it is $\cls{PSPACE}$-hard even to distinguish games that Alice can win with near certainty from games that Bob can win with near certainty.
-This strong form of $\cls{PSPACE}$-hardness holds even in the special case of \emph{two-turn games} \cite{FeigeK97} where the referee exchanges only two messages \emph{synchronously} with each player.
+Often in the study of interactive proofs the precise values of $c,s$ are immaterial because sequential repetition (or sometimes parallel repetition) can be used to transform any verifier for which $c-s\geq 1/p$ into another verifier for which $c$ tends toward one and $s$ tends toward zero exponentially quickly in the bit length of $x$.
+(For example, sequential repetition followed by a majority vote can be used to reduce error for $\cls{RG}$.)
+For this reason, it is typical to assume without loss of generality that $c,s$ are constants such as $2/3,1/3$ or that $c$ is exponentially close to one and $s$ is exponentially close to zero whenever it is convenient to do so.
+However, it is not always clear that a given complexity class is robust with respect to the choice of $c,s$ so it is good practice to be as inclusive as possible when defining these classes.

-Ordinary interactive proofs could also be cast as a special type of game in which the referee completely ignores Bob.
-Taking this view, the celebrated proof of $\cls{IP}=\cls{PSPACE}$~\cite{LundF+92,Shamir92} implies a similar hardness result: it is $\cls{PSPACE}$-hard to distinguish interactive proofs that Alice can win with certainty from those which she can win with only exponentially small probability.
+Interesting subclasses of $\cls{RG}$ are obtained by placing restrictions upon the number and timing of messages in the interaction between the verifier and provers.
+In this paper we introduce one such subclass based upon interactions of the following form: \begin{enumerate} \item The verifier exchanges several messages with only the yes-prover. \item After processing this interaction with the yes-prover, the verifier exchanges several additional messages with only the no-prover. \item After further processing, the referee declares acceptance or rejection. \end{enumerate} Interactive proofs of this form shall be called \emph{double interactive proofs}: the verifier in such a protocol executes a standard single-prover interactive proof with the yes-prover followed by a second single-prover interactive proof with the no-prover.
+The class of problems that admit double interactive proofs shall be called $\cls{DIP}$.